apotocki/boost-iosx/README.md

 Since the Boost distribution URLs are often broken and change, the script tries to download it from the links specified in the LOCATIONS file in the master branch.
 Only after the SHA256 hash of the downloaded archive is verified, the libraries are unpacked and compiled.

 ## Building libraries
-atomic, charconv, chrono, cobalt (requires apple clang-15.0.0 or later), container, context, contract, coroutine, date_time, exception, fiber, filesystem, graph, iostreams, json, locale, log, math, nowide, program_options, random, regex, serialization, stacktrace, system, test, thread, timer, type_erasure, url, wave
+atomic, chrono, cobalt (requires apple clang-15.0.0 or later), container, context, contract, coroutine, date_time, exception, fiber, filesystem, graph, iostreams, json, locale, log, math, nowide, program_options, random, regex, serialization, stacktrace, system, test, thread, timer, type_erasure, url, wave

 ## Not building libraries
 graph_parallel, mpi, python